Alan Dingley, Te Awhi Rito Reading Ambassador, in a school hall presenting to students, many of whom have their hands up.

 • Connect and work with the network of reading ambassadors and children’s laureates across the globe.

 Te Awhi Rito is appointed for a 2-year term.
-The National Library provides ongoing coordination and support, and Te Puna Foundation, the fundraising body for the National Library, provides funding for the role.
+The National Library provides ongoing coordination, support and funding for the role.

 Partner group